You shouldn’t do a headstand right after eating. When food enters the stomach, it starts digestion, enzyme secretion, and peristaltic movements.

 This is when you are awake and stimulated to action, or to some emergencies.
 This is when you get excited, full of adrenaline, and ready to act.

 It’s kind of like when someone jumps out from behind the door and makes you scared.

-Or when you’re in some cognitive or physical stress (aka exercise).
+Or, when you’re under some cognitive or physical stress (aka exercise).
 That’s when your body pumps the blood into the muscles and primes them for a response.